I am a lecturer at the University of Washington, where I teach computer science. I specialize in the areas of programming languages and systems.

 Chandra presented our paper about Szalinski at PLDI 2020.
 Szalinski is a tool for decompiling low-level CAD models into higher-level CAD programs that use higher-order functions like map and fold.
 Szalinski uses E-graphs to efficiently reason about the space of programs that are equivalent to the input model.
 Chandra gave a great talk.
 Check it out!

-I am a part-time lecturer at the University of Washington.
+I am a lecturer at the University of Washington.
 I also work part-time at Certora, as Chief of Technical Market Development.

 Before grad school, I did my undergraduate at Williams College, graduating in 2013, where I worked with Steve Freund on dynamic race detection.
 Since then Steve and I have continued to collaborate, including on an "our powers combined" paper on verified dynamic race detection with Cormac Flanagan.